qi-lee/Meta-Microbiome/3_Binning/README.md

 ### The original author of the script is minleiR.
 An operable and detailed step-by-step guide is provided, please see http://mingleir.github.io/meta-binning/?from=singlemessage&isappinstalled=0

-## This is a professional version with some modifications by liqi (liqi at ihb.ac.cn).
+## This is a professional version with some modifications.